cssinjs/jss/docs/react-jss.md

 #### Dynamic values

-You can use [function values](jss-syntax.md#function-values), function rules and observables out of the box.
+You can use [function values](jss-syntax.md#function-values), Function rules and observables out of the box.
 Function values and function rules will receive a props object once the component receives new props or mounts for the first time.

 Caveats: